Mizux/dice/README.md

 # Introduction

-Some dice stuff work in progress...
+Some dice stuff in C++/Qt, work in progress...

 # Project directory layout
 Thus the project layout is as follow: